oat-sa/tao-e2e-runner/docker/README.md

 All these values can be passed to Cypress in several ways:

-1. as part of the `cypress.json` configuration
+1. as part of the main `cypress.json` configuration
-2. as part of a `cypress.env.json` file which overrides the default values
+2. (*recommended*) as part of a `cypress.env.json` file which overrides the default values
 3. as config parameters after the cypress command: `cypress run --config baseUrl=http://localhost:8888`
-4. as environment variables before running the command: `CYPRESS_baseUrl=http://localhost:8888 cypress run`
+4. as environment variables before running the command: `CYPRESS_baseUrl=http://localhost:8888 npx cypress run`
 5. as environment variable passthrough parameters in a Docker command: `-e CYPRESS_baseUrl=http://localhost:8888`
 6. (*recommended*) as environment variables in your `docker-compose.yml` container definition